conala-corpus/conala-corpus.github.io/README.md

-We have released a dataset crawled from [StackOverflow](http://stackoverflow.com), automatically filtered, then curated by annotators, split into 2,063 training and 500 test examples.
+We have released a dataset crawled from [StackOverflow](http://stackoverflow.com), automatically filtered, then curated by annotators, split into 2,063 training and 500 test examples (read more about the process [here](mining.md).
 We also provide a large automatically-mined dataset with 600k examples, and links to other similar datasets.
 These data sets can be used for the CoNaLa challenge, or for any other research on the intersection of code and natural language.